Course Restrictions

 Languages and Cultures

-There are Language Placement Tests required for enrolment in the following languages courses offered at Western University, to determine which course level would be the best fit:
+There are Language Placement Tests required for enrolment in the following language courses offered at Western University, to determine which course level would be the best fit:

 Philosophy

-• All other courses require an academic background in Philosophy or other field which will be listed as a prerequisite.
+All courses other than 1000–2999 require an academic background in Philosophy or another field which has listed prerequisites.

 Restricted Courses